nelpy/nelpy/README.rst

 9. visualize the estimated tuning curves, and evaluate how well the tuning curves can be used to decode the animal's position
 10. ...

-Nelpy makes it easy to do all of the above, to interact with the ephys data, and to visualize the results.

 .. class:: no-web

     .. image:: https://raw.githubusercontent.com/nelpy/nelpy/develop/.placefields.png